electron-userland/spectron/README.md

 Stops the application.
 Returns a `Promise` that will be resolved once the application has stopped.

+#### restart()

+Stops the application and then starts it.
+Returns a `Promise` that will be resolved once the application has started again.

 #### client.getMainProcessLogs()

 Gets the `console` log output from the main process.
 The logs are cleared